-Local Property and other taxes: The Library's total tax levy for 2020 was \$1,460,268.
-Estimated new property of \$3653 and a CPI of 2.3% was used to calculate the tax levy.
-Actual tax receipts of \$1,327,111 fell \$133,157 (9.1%) below tax levy expectations.
-However, the actual tax receipts for FY21 were \$15,094 (1.2%) higher than FY20.
-Review Table 3 - MD&A page 13 for additional information.
-The 2020 anticipated equalized assessed value (EAV) for the Village of Flossmoor is \$254,848,234, an increase of 15.3% over 2019.
-This follows a previous year decrease of 6.0%.
+Local Property and other taxes: The Library's total tax levy for 2021 was \$1,482,659.
+Estimated new property of \$4,520 and a CPI of 1.4% was used to calculate the tax levy.
+Compared to last year, actual tax receipts of \$1,438,271 slightly decreased by \$44,388 (3.0%) below tax levy expectations.
+Actual tax receipts for FY22 were \$111,159 (8.4%) higher than FY21.
+Review Table 3 - MD&A page 11 for additional information.
+The 2021 anticipated equalized assessed value (EAV) for the Village of Flossmoor is currently unavailable, but is not expected to change drastically over FY20 EAV of \$254,848,234.
+FY2020 did represent a reassessment year for property taxes.

 Changing patterns in intergovernmental and grant revenue (both recurring and nonrecurring.
 Certain recurring revenues (Illinois State Per Capita Grant, State replacement taxes, etc.) may experience significant changes periodically while non-recurring or one-time grants are less predictable and often distort their impact on year-to-year comparisons.
-Based on population, the Illinois Per Capita Grant, if fully funded, grants \$1.25 per person.
-The Library received two grants funded by the CARES Act totaling \$10,500.
+Based on population, the Illinois Per Capita Grant, if fully funded, grants \$1.475 per person.
+In FY22, the Library received an additional three grants and one award totaling \$28,654.

 Market impacts on investment income: The Library's investment portfolio remains concentrated in local bank and other money market accounts similar to many other governments.
 The Library receives interest income from the following investment vehicles - Illinois Funds, Illinois Metropolitan Investment (IMET) Convenience Fund, Certificates of Deposits and bank savings accounts.
-These investment vehicles are common among many units of governments for their stability, safety, liquidity and return - requirements of the Flossmoor Library's Investment Policy as well as the Illinois Public Funds Act.
-Interest rates can fluctuate based on market conditions.
+These investment vehicles are common among many units of governments for their stability, safety, liquidity and return - requirements of the Flossmoor Library's Investment of Funds Policy as well as the Illinois Public Funds Act.
+Market conditions are influenced by national and worldwide economic conditions that will affect interest rates.